vladlu/the-guide/README.md

 # the-guide
 WordPress Plugin

-Explains to your site visitors how to interact with it.
+Explains to your site visitors how to use it.
 Like [Bootstrap Tour](https://bootstraptour.com/) but special for WordPress and easier to use (and more raw...).

 Version: alpha 0.1